FORWRDFORWRDHQ

 Here's what the PPA won't tell you: sending your absolute biggest star overseas for the first time isn't expansion — it's admission that the home market can't sustain indefinite growth.
 Waters holds the #1 ranking in women's singles, women's doubles, AND mixed doubles.
 She has 191 gold medals and 41 triple crowns.
 In American pickleball terms, she's already conquered everything worth conquering.

 But there's a problem.
 Waters is 19 years old, and she's running out of domestic milestones that move the needle.
-The Texas Open's recent 20,000-fan experiment proved that American audiences will show up for spectacle, but even that crowd represents a fraction of what tennis or golf generates for their marquee events.
+The TEXAS Open's recent 20,000-fan experiment proved that American audiences will show up for spectacle, but even that crowd represents a fraction of what tennis or golf generates for their marquee events.
 The PPA has hit what economists call a "mature market ceiling" — impressive by startup standards, catastrophic for a sport with global ambitions.

 The Asian Reality Check